-Typesets strs in typewriter font with the linebreaks specified by newline characters in str.
-Consecutive spaces in the strs are converted to hspace to ensure that they are all preserved in the output.
+Typesets string elems in typewriter font with linebreaks specified by newline characters in string elems.
+Consecutive spaces in the string elems are converted to hspace to ensure that they are all preserved in the output.
 Additional space (via hspace) as specified by indent is added to the beginning of each line.
+A non-string elem is treated as content within a single line.

-The strs are not decoded with decode-content, so (verbatim "---") renders with three hyphens instead of an em dash.
+The string elems are not decoded with decode-content, so (verbatim "---") renders with three hyphens instead of an em dash.
 Beware, however, that reading @verbatim converts @ syntax within the argument, and such reading occurs well before arguments to verbatim are delivered at run-time.
-To disable simple @ notation within the verbatim argument, verbatim is typically used with \[\{ \dots \} \] or similar brackets, like this:
+To disable simple @ notation within the verbatim argument, verbatim is typically used with | {...} or similar brackets, like this: